 Newest hobby: Houseplants.
 So many plants, so little time and space!

 I grew up on a small dairy farm in rural Minnesota, where my dad kept chickens and bees and my mom grew vegetables and canned food in the summers, beans and pickles and strawberry jam.
-I moved to St. Paul for college and married a south Minneapolis boy, but always thought we might move back to the country some day.
-In the meantime, we settled in to our St. Paul neighborhood, had three children and fell in love with our ramshackle Victorian house.
+I moved to St. Paul for college and married a south Minneapolis boy.
+We settled in to the Midway neighborhood, had three children and fell in love with our ramshackle Victorian house.
 We planted a garden, raised some chickens, tapped our maple tree, and looked around to find there was a growing movement of urban homesteaders in cities across the country.

-I have an undergraduate degree in history from Hamline University, and a Masters of Agriculture in Horticulture degree at the University of Minnesota, with a focus on garden center management and organic and sustainable growing methods.
+I have a degree in history from Hamline University, and a Masters of Agriculture in Horticulture degree at the University of Minnesota, with a focus on garden center management and organic and sustainable growing methods.
 I am also a Minnesota Landscape and Nursery Association Certified Professional.

 I was raised in south Minneapolis and moved to St. Paul when we decided to buy a home and raise our family.
 We have lived in the Hamline-Midway neighborhood since 1993, a few blocks from Hamline University, where I met Audrey and received a degree in English and German.

 I am not half the gardener that Audrey is, but I am a builder and a tinkerer and enjoy the work of gardening almost as much as the fruits of the labor.
-In addition to helping Audrey run the store, I am a technical writer, IT-guy for the business, husband, and father to our three children.
+I am a full-time technical writer, part-time IT-guy for the business, husband, and father to our three children.
 I teach our Backyard Chicken Basics class at the store and around town and have appeared at city council meetings to advocate in favor of backyard chicken-keeping.